danielbirman28/FoodRecipesProject/README.md

 The missing data in the 'rating' column may be NMAR (Not Missing At Random) if user experiences and platform design influence the likelihood of providing a rating.
 Users who had extremely positive or negative experiences might be more inclined to leave a rating, while those with moderate or indifferent experiences might skip the step to leave a rating.
 Additionally, if the platform's design makes rating optional, the missingness could be related to user interface elements rather than random factors.

 ## Missingness Dependency

+Here we wanted to investigate whether the missingness of the <code class="language-plaintext highlighter-rouge">'rating'</code> column was dependent on the <code class="language-plaintext highlighter-rouge">'minutes'</code> column or the <code class="language-plaintext highlighter-rouge">'n_steps'</code> column.

+> Minutes and Rating
+**Null Hypothesis:** The missingness in the 'rating' column is independent of the 'minutes' column.
+**Alternate Hypothesis:** The missingness in the 'rating' column depends on the 'minutes' column.
+**Test Statistic:** The test statistic is the absolute difference in the mean 'minutes' between the groups with missing and non-missing 'rating' values.
+**Significance Level:** 0.05

+We then peformed a permutation test by shuffling the missingness of minutes 1000 times which we could then use for finding the absolute mean difference.

+<iframe
+  src="assets/emp-dist-mean-diff-mins.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+As show in the graph above, the **observed statistic** is **51.4597** which is designated by the red line.
+We found our **p-value** to be **0.129** which is greater than our significance level of 0.05.
+Since this is the case, we **fail to reject** the null hypothesis that the missingness in the 'rating' column is independent of the 'minutes' column.
+Therefore, the missingness in 'rating' does not depend on 'minutes'

+> N Steps and Rating
+**Null Hypothesis:** The missingness in the 'rating' column is independent of the 'n_steps' column.
+**Alternate Hypothesis:** The missingness in the 'rating' column depends on the 'n_steps' column.
+**Test Statistic:** The test statistic is the difference in the mean 'n_steps' between the groups with missing and non-missing 'rating' values.
+**Significance Level:** 0.05

+Again we performed a permutation test but for these columns by shuffling the missingness of n_steps 1000 times which helps us to find our test statistic, the difference in mean.

+<iframe
+  src="assets/emp-dist-mean-diff-steps.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+We can see that from our graph of distributions, the our **observed statistic** (the red line), is significantly further away and holds a value of **1.339**.
+The green line is our **p-value** and has a value of **0.0**.
+Since our p-value is less than the significance level (0.0 < 0.05), we will **reject the null hypothesis**.
+Hence, The missingness in 'rating' depends on 'n_steps'.

+## Hypothesis Testing